Mediterranean climate: Cold-summer Mediterranean climate

 In North America, areas with Csc climate can be found in the Olympic, Cascade, Klamath, and Sierra Nevada ranges in Washington, Oregon and California.
-These locations are found at high altitude nearby lower altitude regions characterized by a warm-summer Mediterranean climate (Csb) or hot-summer Mediterranean climate (Csa).
+These locations are found at high elevation nearby lower elevation regions characterized by a warm-summer Mediterranean climate (Csb) or hot-summer Mediterranean climate (Csa).
 A rare instance of this climate occurs in the tropics, on Haleakalā Summit in Hawaii.

 In South America, Csc regions can be found along the Andes in Chile and Argentina.
 The town of Balmaceda, Chile is one of the few towns confirmed to have this climate.

 Small areas with a Csc climate can be found at high elevations in Corsica.

-In Norway, the small fishing village of Røst above the Arctic Circle has a climate bordering on Csc and is known as a "climatic anomaly" due to abnormally warm temperatures despite its latitude located above 67°N latitude.
+In Norway, the small fishing village of Røstlandet, in Røst Municipality, above the Arctic Circle has a climate bordering on Csc and is known as a "climatic anomaly" due to abnormally warm temperatures despite its latitude located above 67°N latitude.